tonywu6/pyright-pybind11/README.md

   - _submodule_ `subtract`
     - `sub(a: int, b: int) -> int`

+Tested on macOS 13.5.1 (Apple Silicon) and in a [Dev Container] with Debian bullseye.

+[Dev Container]: ./.devcontainer/devcontainer.json

 ## Prerequisites

 - Conda, to manage Python environments and dependencies.
-Tested using Conda 23.5.2
 - Your system should also meet the minimum requirements for building C++ (`make`; `gcc` or `clang`, etc.)

-All commands below are run from the root of this repository.

 ## Building the bindings

-Create a new conda environment in `.venv` and activate it.
+Create a new conda environment in `.venv` using [`environment.yml`](./environment.yml), and then activate it.

 ```bash
 conda env create --file environment.yml --prefix .venv \